News and Media Releases

 According to Mr Guy, this initiative will strengthen the effort to control and mitigate further outbreaks of fire in and around the Latrobe Valley.

-• 7 Jul 2014 12:00 AM | Anonymous
+• 7 Jul 2014 12:00 AM | Deleted user

 Latrobe City councillors, Advance Morwell chair John Guy, Department of Planning and Community Development's Laurie Paton and Member for Morwell Russell Northe welcomed the improvements to the area around Morwell's skate park.